thsis/BADS19/README.md

 Some of the engineered features are still highly correlated and need to be removed before training time.

-## Getting the code of this repo to runs
+## Getting the code of this repo to run

 The first step is to install all requirements: